Adobe (NASDAQ:ADBE) PT Lowered to $600.00

-Adobe (NASDAQ:ADBE – Get Rating) had its price target dropped by research analysts at Stifel Nicolaus from $700.00 to $600.00 in a report released on Wednesday, The Fly reports.
-The brokerage currently has a “buy” rating on the software company’s stock.
-Stifel Nicolaus’ target price indicates a potential upside of 35.03% from the stock’s current price.
+Adobe (NASDAQ:ADBE – Get Rating) had its target price reduced by analysts at Royal Bank of Canada from $650.00 to $600.00 in a note issued to investors on Monday, Benzinga reports.
+The firm presently has an “outperform” rating on the software company’s stock.
+Royal Bank of Canada’s target price suggests a potential upside of 28.63% from the stock’s current price.

-A number of other equities research analysts have also commented on ADBE.
-Cowen reissued a “buy” rating and issued a $700.00 price target on shares of Adobe in a research report on Friday, December 17th.
-Morgan Stanley lowered their price target on Adobe from $736.00 to $652.00 and set an “overweight” rating for the company in a research report on Friday, December 17th.
-BMO Capital Markets lowered their price target on Adobe from $720.00 to $650.00 and set an “outperform” rating for the company in a research report on Friday, December 17th.
-Mizuho decreased their target price on Adobe from $685.00 to $600.00 and set a “buy” rating for the company in a research report on Friday, March 11th.
-Finally, Guggenheim reaffirmed a “hold” rating on shares of Adobe in a research report on Monday, December 20th.
-Six investment analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the stock.
-According to MarketBeat, the stock has a consensus rating of “Buy” and a consensus target price of $653.78.
+A number of other analysts have also recently commented on ADBE.
+Guggenheim reiterated a “hold” rating on shares of Adobe in a research report on Monday, December 20th.
+Cowen reaffirmed a “buy” rating and issued a $700.00 price objective on shares of Adobe in a research note on Friday, December 17th.
+TheStreet lowered Adobe from a “b” rating to a “c+” rating in a research note on Thursday, February 17th.
+BMO Capital Markets dropped their price objective on Adobe from $720.00 to $650.00 and set an “outperform” rating for the company in a research note on Friday, December 17th.
+Finally, JPMorgan Chase & Co. downgraded Adobe from an “overweight” rating to a “neutral” rating and set a $680.00 target price on the stock. in a research report on Tuesday, December 14th.
+Six research analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the company’s stock.
+According to MarketBeat, the stock has a consensus rating of “Buy” and an average price target of $644.83.

-In other Adobe news, EVP Dana Rao sold 5,300 shares of the firm’s stock in a transaction dated Friday, January 28th.
-The stock was sold at an average price of $507.25, for a total value of $2,688,425.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, CMO Ann Lewnes sold 10,004 shares of the firm’s stock in a transaction dated Tuesday, January 25th.
+In related news, Director John E. Warnock sold 4,000 shares of the stock in a transaction that occurred on Wednesday, January 19th.
+The stock was sold at an average price of $518.73, for a total value of $2,074,920.00.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, CMO Ann Lewnes sold 10,004 shares of the stock in a transaction that occurred on Tuesday, January 25th.
 The stock was sold at an average price of $507.63, for a total value of $5,078,330.52.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 22,570 shares of company stock valued at $11,624,618.
-0.23% of the stock is owned by corporate insiders.
+Over the last quarter, insiders sold 19,346 shares of company stock worth $9,865,572.
+Company insiders own 0.23% of the company’s stock.

-Several institutional investors and hedge funds have recently modified their holdings of ADBE.
-Investment Research & Advisory Group Inc. boosted its position in shares of Adobe by 2,350.0% during the 4th quarter.
-Investment Research & Advisory Group Inc. now owns 49 shares of the software company’s stock valued at $28,000 after acquiring an additional 47 shares during the last quarter.
-Ulland Investment Advisors LLC bought a new stake in Adobe in the 4th quarter worth approximately $28,000.
-Clear Investment Research LLC lifted its position in Adobe by 120.0% in the 4th quarter.
-Clear Investment Research LLC now owns 55 shares of the software company’s stock worth $31,000 after buying an additional 30 shares during the last quarter.
-Blue Bell Private Wealth Management LLC bought a new stake in Adobe in the 4th quarter worth approximately $33,000.
-Finally, Benjamin Edwards Inc. bought a new stake in Adobe in the 4th quarter worth approximately $35,000.
-Hedge funds and other institutional investors own 82.70% of the company’s stock.
+Large investors have recently made changes to their positions in the stock.
+Investment Research & Advisory Group Inc. grew its stake in Adobe by 2,350.0% in the fourth quarter.
+Investment Research & Advisory Group Inc. now owns 49 shares of the software company’s stock worth $28,000 after purchasing an additional 47 shares in the last quarter.
+Ulland Investment Advisors LLC bought a new position in Adobe in the fourth quarter worth approximately $28,000.
+Clear Investment Research LLC grew its stake in Adobe by 120.0% in the fourth quarter.
+Clear Investment Research LLC now owns 55 shares of the software company’s stock worth $31,000 after purchasing an additional 30 shares in the last quarter.
+Blue Bell Private Wealth Management LLC bought a new stake in Adobe during the 4th quarter valued at $33,000.
+Finally, Benjamin Edwards Inc. bought a new stake in Adobe during the 4th quarter valued at $35,000.
+82.70% of the stock is currently owned by institutional investors.

 Adobe Company Profile (Get Rating)